-- Psychological:

-- o Confidence belief that they can't do something.
-Becomes harder to break through this barrier the older/ more formed you are or the more experience you have

-- o Expectation about where it might lead may feel limited as to where they can get to

-- Vulnerability, fear of failure

-- o Perceived pressure to progress

-- Time/life getting in the way (career, family, significant events)

-- Cost (of all aspects: instruments, accessories, teaching, materials, transport etc.)

-- Lack of / lack of awareness of:

-- Local teachers or colleges

-- Local groups

-- How they could start participating (e.g. online)

-- o Where/how to try out or find instruments, availability of adapted instruments

-- Physical:

-- Where to practise

-- How to get to rehearsals or performances

-- Disability/additional needs (declining eyesight, e.g.)

-- No good reason or trigger to start
+- Confidence belief that they can't do something.
+Becomes harder to break through this barrier the older/ more formed you are or the more experience you have - Expectation about where it might lead may feel limited as to where they can get to - Vulnerability, fear of failure - Perceived pressure to progress - Self-conscious about being heard by others (e.g. when practising at home) - Time/life getting in the way (career, family, significant events) - Cost (of all aspects: instruments, accessories, teaching, materials, transport etc.) - Lack of / lack of awareness of. - Local teachers or colleges - o Local groups - How they could start participating (e.g. online) - o Where/how to try out or find instruments, availability of adapted instruments - Digital access and/or broadband - Physical: - Where to practise; e.g. problem at home with other people and/or neighbours - Broadband availability and/or other digital access issues - How to get to rehearsals or performances - Disability/additional needs (declining eyesight, e.g.) - No good reason or trigger to start